talmeym/regurgitator-extensions-web-json/README.md

 }
 ```

-this step is primarily a convenience step, agregating following core config:
+this step is primarily a convenience step, agregating the following core config:

 ```json
 {